 Who was the first bishop in the Methodist Church?

-Although John Wesley never became a bishop, he appointed Thomas Coke bishop for America in 1784.
-In December of that same year, Francis Asbury was also consecrated as bishop in Baltimore.
+Although John Wesley never became a bishop, he sent Thomas Coke to America in 1784 as a general superintendent, a position considered on par with a bishop.
+Coke later chose to use the term bishop despite Wesley’s objections.
+In December of that same year, Francis Asbury also took the title of bishop in Baltimore.

 What is the Council of Bishops?